harshith7422/Wolkus-Stream/README.md

-Certainly!
-Here's a sample README file for your React application that includes steps and processes for getting started:

----

 # Movie Library App

 Welcome to the Movie Library App!
 This application allows users to manage and view their favorite movies in public and private lists.